reicraftscodes/reicraftscodes/README.md

 ## 👋 Hi, I’m @reicraftscodes.

-- 🌱 I’m seeking a full time Software Engineer position, preferably in Java Spring and React.
+- 🌱 I’m seeking a full time Software Engineer position
 - ⚡ Fun fact: I love web and mobile ui/ux designing, travelling and most of all to explore different things in general.
 - ☕️ Loves a freshly brewed cup of coffee.